TIBCOSoftware/snappydata/docs/GettingStarted.md

 Any Spark DataFrame can be easily managed as a SnappyData Table or conversely any table can be accessed as a DataFrame.

-By default, when the cluster is started, the data store is bootstrapped and when any Spark Jobs/OLAP queries are submitted Spark executors are automatically launched within the Snappy process space (JVMs).
+By default, when the cluster is started, the data store is bootstrapped and when any Spark Jobs/OLAP queries are submitted Spark executors are automatically launched within the SnappyData process space (JVMs).
 There is no need to connect and manage external data store clusters.
-The Snappy store can synchronously replicate for HA with strong consistency and store/recover from disk for additional reliability.
+The SnappyData store can synchronously replicate for HA with strong consistency and store/recover from disk for additional reliability.

 ## Key Features